Finite section method for aperiodic Schr\"odinger operators: Spectrum of H

 \section{Spectrum of \texorpdfstring{$H_{\lambda, \alpha,\theta}$}{H}}

 In this section, we further develop the framework to be used in order to characterise the applicability of the FSM.
 Recall that the generic FSM described in Section~\ref{sec:fsm_intro} is an approximation method resembling the classical strategy of using finite rank operators to approximate an infinite rank operator~$H_{\lambda, \alpha, \theta}$.
 In order to tackle the invertibility problem of limit operators that lies at the core of the FSM, see Proposition~\ref{prop:FSMCondition}, we will work with a different approximation method which, nevertheless, also comes natural in our setting: the approximation of aperiodic Schrödinger operators via periodic operators of infinite rank.
-This method resembles the operator theoretic consequence of the periodic approximation $v_{\alpha_n,\theta}$ of Sturmian words $v_{\alpha,\theta}$ from Section~\ref{sec:sturm}.
+This method resembles the operator theoretic consequence of the periodic approximation $v_{\alpha_m,\theta}$ of Sturmian words $v_{\alpha,\theta}$ from Section~\ref{sec:rationalApproximations}.

-There are four types of results in this section: We start with a preparatory Section~\ref{sec:equalityOfSpectra}, where we show that the spectrum of an aperiodic Schrödinger operator only depends on the coupling constant $\lambda$ and the slope $\alpha$.
-In Section~\ref{sec:specApprox}, we show that the spectrum of an aperiodic Schrödinger operator can be approximated via the spectra of its periodic approximations and check the periodic approximation sequence for stability.
-We follow this up with Section~\ref{sec:traceCondition}, where we give a condition for an energy~$E$ to lie in the resolvent set that can be checked directly.
-Finally, in Section~\ref{sec:spectrumOfH+}, we carry over some of these results to the spectrum of $(H_{\lambda,\alpha,\theta})_+$.
+There are three types of results in this section: We start by characterising the limit operators of aperiodic Schrödinger operators $H_{\lambda, \alpha, \theta}$ and examine the spectral quantities of them and their one-sided compressions.
+We follow this up with Section~\ref{sec:traceCondition}, where we give a condition for an energy~$E$ to lie in the resolvent set $\rho(H_{\lambda, \alpha, \theta})$ that can be checked directly.
+Finally, in Section~\ref{sec:approxSpec}, we prove results for the approximation of the spectrum of aperiodic Schr\"odinger operators with Sturmian potentials, both one- and two-sided, via their periodic counterparts.

 For the remainder of this section, let us always assume the hypothesis below, which collects the notations we use.